r-wasm/ws-proxy/README.md

 Simple container with SOCKS5 proxy running behind sockify to connect from WebAssembly.

+For more details read the blog post [Making libcurl work in webassembly](https://jeroen.github.io/notes/webassembly-curl/).

 ## Minimal example with a public proxy server